 Who is Lena Waithe?
-Unless you’ve been living under a rock, chances are you’ve heard of this ultra-talented writer, actress, producer, and director.
+Unless you’ve been living under a rock, chances are you’ve heard of this ultra-talented writer, actor, producer, and director.

 As a Hollywood powerhouse, you probably know her from her work on Netflix’s “Master of None” or for creating the hit Showtime original “The Chi.”